 “How old are you?”

-“Eighteen.”
-I could tell he didn’t believe me, but he let me in, and I worked the lunch and early dinner shift.
+He didn’t believe me, but he let me in, and I worked the lunch and early dinner shift.